 The happy bean plant is not hard to grow or maintain.

-It neither creeps out of its space and takes over the neighboring plants nor requires pruning, making it an ideal choice for gardeners looking for hassle-free plant species.
+It does not creep out of its space, take over the neighboring plants or require pruning.
+It makes an ideal choice for gardeners looking for hassle-free plant species.

-Just like African violets, most species of P. Ferreyra are best propagated through stem and leaf cuttings.
+Like African violets, most Peperomia species are best propagated through stem and leaf cuttings.

 - Let the wounds of the cuttings dry out for a day before replanting them.

-- Keep the newly planted cuttings covered with plastic and make sure it gets plenty of bright, indirect light and warm temperature, ideally around 68° degrees Fahrenheit (20° C), until new growth appears.
+- Keep newly planted cuttings covered with plastic.
+Until new growth appears, make sure the cuttings get plenty of bright indirect light and warm temperatures around 68° degrees Fahrenheit (20° C).

 - Keep the soil moist, but refrain from watering too much.

 The Peperomia Ferreyrae is susceptible to mealybugs, those little white bugs on plants.
 Watch out for cottony white masses on the undersides of leaves and the stems.